 Alcohol and Drug Addiction Treatment

-Alcohol and drug addiction come in endless shapes and levels of emotional intensity.
-Despite feelings of hopelessness and pessimism, people do change and recover, and I'm privileged to see it happen every day.
+Alcohol and drug addiction comes in endless shapes and levels of emotional intensity.
+Despite feelings of pessimism and hopelessness, people do change and recover, and I witness it every day.
 My belief is that change happens through positivity, knowledge, and empowerment.
 Therapy can help in understanding what motivates your desire to drink or use, and why it’s so difficult to stop or control it.
 We will begin with a thorough assessment in order to identify underlying issues that have contributed to your substance abuse, including stress, trauma, or family history of addiction.
 We will collaborate on a treatment plan that works best for you, and modify it as needed to meet your changing needs.